What Caregivers Need to Know About the Domestic Worker's Bill of Rights

-If You Live In New York, Massachusetts Hawaii or California
+If You Live In California, Connecticut, Hawaii, Illinois, Massachusetts, Nevada, New York or Oregon

-If you live in one of these four states, congratulations!
-Your state has passed a version of the Domestic Workers’ Bill of Rights and you're entitled to new protections.
+If you live in one of these eight states, congratulations!
+Your state has a version of the Domestic Worker's Bill of Rights on the books, which has expanded protections and benefits for you.

-Hopefully your employer knows about any new laws and will pay you appropriately.
-“You can let your employer know you are entitled to overtime pay,” Weinberger says.
-“Have a conversation and see if the employer will compensate you.”
-(If they won’t, you're legally entitled to seek out your proper pay.
-Check with an attorney who specializes in labor or employment law.)
+Hopefully your employer knows about these laws and has made adjustments if appropriate.
+If the law changed and you aren't being compensated properly, you're legally entitled to seek out your proper pay.
+Check with an attorney who specializes in labor or employment law.